YOUNG OLYMPIC BOARD NETWORK EUROPE (YOBE) NETWORK MEETING IN LIECHTENSTEIN

 One night’s accommodation (April 9-10, 2026) including breakfast will be provided for all participants by the Liechtenstein Olympic Committee.

-Any additional nights must be paid by the participants themselves.
-Please book your further stay directly at the Hotel.
-Mention the group code "LOC YOBE" in your booking.
+Any additional nights must be paid by the participants themselves at the check-in.

 Prices: